Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 Oliver can be contacted at email@example.com.

 Brandon Gomez started skateboarding when he was 14 years old.
-Originally from the Philadelphia area, he earned a B.S. in Communications Media from Indiana University of Pennsylvania and recently obtained his Masters in Media Studies from Syracuse University.
-He has also worked with children of all ages since he was in high school himself.
-Since starting with Skateistan in 2011, he has been pushing the students in the skatepark and providing operations direction in Afghanistan and Cambodia.
+Originally from the Philadelphia area, he earned a B.S. in Communications Media from Indiana University of Pennsylvania and went on to get his Masters in Media Studies from Syracuse University.
+He has been working with children of all ages since he was in high school himself.
+Since starting with Skateistan in 2011, he has been pushing the students in the skatepark and providing operations direction in Afghanistan, Cambodia and South Africa.